-Today marks the 50-year anniversary of JFK's death, prompting commemorations across the country as Americans look back on his time as president and his romance with Jacqueline Kennedy — an icon in her own right.
-From a prominent family herself, she was declared debutante of the year in 1948 when she was still Jacqueline Bouvier.
+Today would have been JFK's 97th birthday, prompting Americans to look back on his time as president and his romance with Jacqueline Kennedy — an icon in her own right.
+From a prominent family herself, she was declared debutante of the year in 1948, when she was still Jacqueline Bouvier.
 After reportedly meeting JFK through a friend in Spring 1952, she and Jack started dating seriously, and their engagement came soon after in June 1953.
 Jackie and JFK, then a senator, were married that September in Newport, RI, before settling down in Virginia.
 After moving to Washington DC's Georgetown neighborhood, Jackie gave birth to Caroline in 1957, followed by John F. Kennedy Jr. in 1960, just weeks after JFK won the general election.

 Then-Senator JFK was all smiles beside his bride, Jacqueline, during their outdoor wedding celebration.